Leek soup with fennel

 - Cover the pan and cook for about 30 minutes.

 - Take the pan of the heat and use an immersion blender (stick blender) to puree the soup.

-- Put into bowls and add some cream, parmesan and the crispy bacon on top.
+- Put into bowls and add some cream & parmesan on top.